hasan-rakibul/LLM-GEm/README.md

 - `./data/`: processed datasets
 	- raw dataset (only required if you want to pre-process from scratch) can be downloaded from the following places: NewsEmpathy v1 from [wwbp/empathic\_reactions](https://github.com/wwbp/empathic_reactions), NewsEmpathy v2 from [WASSA 2022](https://codalab.lisn.upsaclay.fr/competitions/834#learn_the_details-datasets) and NewsEmpathy v3 from [WASSA 2023](https://codalab.lisn.upsaclay.fr/competitions/11167#learn_the_details-datasets)
 	- `./intermediate-files/`: generated during intermediate processing of the data but not required in the final training/validation/testing
+	- **WS2\* and v1\* are the final preprocessed datasets (with GPT annotations) to be used in training**
 - `*.tsv`: results from 10-fold cross-validation for the v1 dataset and different seed value for the v2 and v3 datasets
 - Other folders in gitignore
 	- `./ws22ckp/` and `./ws23ckp/`: to save checkpoints for the v2 and v3 datasets
 	- `./tmp/`: temporary files of test results and zip file for submission to WASSA 2022 and 2023
+- `Vasava-2022-Transformer-modified/`: Codes here are taken from [https://github.com/notprameghuikey0913/WASSA-2022-Empathy-detection-and-Emotion-Classification](https://github.com/notprameghuikey0913/WASSA-2022-Empathy-detection-and-Emotion-Classification) and modified to test the performance of their model on our improved WASSA-2022 dataset.

 # Software and Hardware
 - Python 3.11.0 (see `requirements.txt` and `requirements_torch.txt` for packages)